suaefar/zero-delay-audio-codec/README.md

 That triggered some thoughts about possible applications, where these two arguments do not apply.

-The main advantage of ZDAC, in a prospective real-time implementation, should be that there is no limitation on block sizes, just like with PCM.
+The main advantage of zdac, in a prospective real-time implementation, should be that there is no limitation on block sizes, just like with PCM.
 While using less bits to encode the sampled values, the quality should be perceptually on-par with 16 bit PCM.

 That makes it's use attactive in cases where bandwidth matters, but close-to-no-latency combined with close-to-no-compromise-in-quality are the top priorities.